mariellefoster/plots_and_projects/README.md

 ## Search Server
 - Server that alters your search results in mysterious ways
-  - i.e. 1 in 10 searchs are automaticall translated into a random language
+  - i.e. 1 in 10 searchs are automatically translated into a random language
   - changes your search terms to always include, ", in bed"

 ## Markov Marf